adamgreenhall/minpower/doc/economic-dispatch.rst

     .. literalinclude:: ./_static/demos/dispatch/loads.csv

-.. note:: For more information about what options you can specify in each spreadsheet see: :doc:`data-input`.
+.. note:: For more information about what options you can specify in each spreadsheet see: :doc:`creating-problems`.